showermat/squashserve/README.md

     out.close();

     zsr::archive ar2{"/data/wikipedia.zsr"}; // Open the archive file...
-    ar2.extract("/data/wikipedia2"); // ...and extract it to a new location. if (ar2.check("wiki/Douglas_Adams.html")) // If a certain file exists in the archive... std::vector<char> article = ar2.get("wiki/Douglas_Adams.html") // ...then retrieve its contents.
+    ar2.extract("wiki", "/data/wikipedia2"); // ...and extract the "wiki" subdirectory to a new location. if (ar2.check("wiki/Douglas_Adams.html")) // If a certain file exists in the archive... std::vector<char> article = ar2.get("wiki/Douglas_Adams.html") // ...then retrieve its contents.